splayfee/fsm/README.md

 ## Overview

 **Edium FSM** is a simple finite state machine written in TypeScript used for gaming or workflow systems.
 It supports local and global transitions/triggers, entry and exit actions, and the ability to block state transitions before exit.
 It works both on the client and the server in plain JavaScript or with TypeScript.

+**IMPORTANT UPDATE**
-This latest version adds an **asynchronous state machine** which can be useful when dealing with client/server applications.
+The latest version adds a separate **asynchronous state machine** which can be useful when dealing with client/server applications (see the example below).
+NOTE - even though the major version was bumped this package should still be 100% drop-in / compatible with prervious versions.
+It simply adds the option to use the new asynchronous state machine.

 ## Features

-- Unlimited number of states
+- Unlimited number of states.
-- One or more completed states
+- One or more completed states.
-- Go to the previous state
+- Go to the previous state.
-- Throws errors on invalid state transitions
+- Throws errors on invalid state transitions.
-- Supports entry actions
+- Supports entry actions.
-- Supports blocking exit actions
+- Supports blocking exit actions.
-- Start on any state
+- Start on any state.
-- Reset the state machine with optional restart
+- Reset the state machine with optional restart.
-- Unlimited local transitions
+- Unlimited local transitions.
-- Unlimited global transtions/triggers that bypass the current state's transition rules
+- Unlimited global transtions/triggers that bypass the current state's transition rules.
-- State changes occur via triggers
+- State changes occur via triggers.
 - When creating the machine, optionally send in a context which is sent to all state actions.
-- Optional **Asynchronous State Machine** in addition to the previous synchronouse machine.
+- Optional **Asynchronous State Machine** in addition to the previous synchronous machine.

 ## Installation